RuyiLi/kingdom-royale/README.md

-# kings-game
+# kingdom-royale
-A game inspired by the Japanese Light Novel "The Empty Box and the Zeroth Maria".
+A game inspired by the Japanese Light Novel "The Empty Box and Zeroth Maria".

+Based on Koudai Kamiuchi's box in Volumes 3 and 4.